louisslee/gallery-card/README.md

+# ps
+This repo clone from TarheelGrad1998/gallery-card, the only change is to add vertical display mode, in which vertical videos work well.

 # Gallery Card

 Custom card for Home Assistant's UI LoveLace which will display images and videos in the style of a gallery.
 Also supports displaying camera images.